cescoffier/vertx-kubernetes-workshop/compulsive-traders/README.md

 # Compulsive Traders

-The compulsive traders projects contains 2 implementations of (very dumb) _traders_ that sell and buy shares.
+The compulsive traders projects contains several implementations of (very dumb) _traders_ that sell and buy shares.
 They receive quotes from the event bus and use the portfolio service to buy and sell shared.

 ## Build